Isospin-violating vacuum polarization in the muon $(g-2)$ with SU(3) flavour symmetry from lattice QCD: Conclusion

 In order to deal with the long-range electromagnetic effects on the lattice, we have used a Pauli-Villars (PV) regulated photon propagator with the cutoff scale $\Lambda$ set above the typical hadronic scale of 1 GeV.
 Our results, however, exhibit little dependence on the cutoff, compared to the uncertainties.
 We account for the residual dependence on the PV-mass by performing a linear fit in $1/\Lambda^2$ on the results of the two largest PV-masses to get our result for $\Lambda\to\infty$.

 The PV regularization enables us to do crosschecks of our intermediate results.
 For the connected diagrams, we were able to obtain consistent results between lattice calculations on `gluonless' ensembles and continuum QED calculations.
-For the charged/neutral kaon mass splitting, which was part of the (mass) counterterm, we reproduced the expected logarithmic dependence on $\Lambda$.
+For the charged/neutral kaon mass splitting, which was part of the (mass) counterterm, our results are consistent with the expected logarithmic dependence on $\Lambda$.
 This expectation resulted from an Operator Product Expansion.
 In addition, we were able to compare the bare electromagnetic correction $\atotvioem(\Lambda)$ to continuum model predictions based on the kaon loop and pseudoscalar meson exchanges.

 In general, an advantage of decoupling the photon cutoff $\Lambda$ from the lattice QCD cutoff $1/a$ is that intermediate results such as $\atotvioem(\Lambda)$ and $\dmKem(\Lambda)$ no longer depend on the lattice action employed and can be reused, or cross-checked, by other lattice collaborations.
 By contrast, when $\Lambda$ is identified with $1/a$ by using a lattice photon propagator, as has been the case in most previous lattice calculations of QED effects, the quantities $\atotvioem(1/a)$ and $\dmKem(1/a)$ depend on the details of the lattice QCD action used.